manonmonier2/Adhesion/README.md

 ## USAGE

 ### Preparation
-All the path must be provided in the _config.yml_ file.
+All the parameters must be provided in the _config.yml_ file.

 Multiple config can be saved, the **"default"** configuration is currently used.